 Still we, in Norway, do have both industries and occupations that have work environment challenges; which underlines the continuous need for knowledge-based preventive work, activities and/or facilitation of work.

 STAMI’s publication Facts on work environment and health 2018 (Faktabok om arbeidsmiljø og helse 2018) was recently launched, and this tri-annual publication states that the prevention potential in the work environment is considerable.
-The development of the work environment is rather stable, and in a preventive perspective, this can be interpreted as a need for extended efforts within the field.
-“This is how we can achieve further improvements of the work environment”, states Berit Bake, head of the Oslo Economics department responsible for the publication.
+The development of the work environment is rather stable, and from a preventive perspective, this can be interpreted as a need for extended efforts within the field.
+“This is how we can achieve further improvements of the work environment”, states Berit Bakke, head of the Oslo Economics department responsible for the publication.

 The most considerable health issues for Norwegian workers, both in terms of prevalence and costs measured in bad health, sickness absence and disability, are musculoskeletal disorders and minor mental health disorders like anxiety and depression.
 The prevalence of musculoskeletal disorders was roughly the same in 2016 as twenty years ago.
 The prevalence of mental health disorders has risen slightly since 2009 but is at the same level as it was in 2003.
 In recent years, mental health disorders have become an increasingly frequent cause of both sickness absence and disability benefit claims.

 A continuously higher degree of the working population works within the services sector.
-This is a sector which faces challenges such as emotional distress, role-conflicts and within specific occupational groups also violence, threats and harassment occurs.
+This is a sector which faces challenges such as emotional distress, role-conflicts and within specific occupational groups also violence, threats and harassment occur.
 In Norway, we do have a rather stable segment of the working population indicating the more classical exposures such as physical, chemical and biological risks as well as mechanical exposures such as contact with chemicals, noise and heavy lifting.

 “The basis for an effective preventive work environment is facts and knowledge related to the actual work environment and health challenges one faces in specific occupations, branches or industries”, Bakke continues.

-Work environment is all about work
+The work environment is all about work

 “How is it possible to work well with the work environment and, at the same time, secure both a business profit and a socioeconomic benefit/revenue?
 By focusing, and through work related to actual requirements, being knowledge-based and handled systematically”, says Pål Molander.

-Work environment is related to how the work is organized, planned and performed – and does not relate to welfare-related goods nor social activities.
+The work environment is related to how the work is organized, planned and performed – and does not relate to welfare-related goods nor social activities.
 Saying this, one does not state that welfare-based activities or goods or the social activities does not function well as such, but they are not to be seen as work environment activities nor preventive actions to combat sickness and poor health.

 Work environment affects the health and engagement of the workers, and the company or business results.
 More national and international research studies demonstrate this.
 A good working environment having the right focus will contribute to this.